mszegedy/plea/story/ch-4.md

 Artemis took this as an opening to interrupt.
 "Hey guys.
 Good morning, Vasilisa.
 So, uh… tangentially relevant topic: we need to do something about food."

-"Do the Ryzhayas not have spare food?" asked Tosha.
-"They must feed all these idols somehow," referencing the single most widely-known fact about idols in Keleykh.
+It was finally Tosha's turn to know something about magic.
+"Do the Ryzhayas not have spare food?" they asked.
+"They must feed all these idols somehow."

 "Idols are supposed to be fed with melted reindeer fat.
 Do you see any slaughtered reindeer here?"